crossplane/crossplane/design/design-doc-composition-functions.md

 Crossplane could invoke functions by calling a webhook rather than running an OCI container.
-In this model function input and output would still take the form of a `ResourceList`, but would be HTTP request and response bodies rather than a container's stdin and stdout.
+In this model function input and output would still take the form of a `FunctionIO`, but would be HTTP request and response bodies rather than a container's stdin and stdout.

 The primary detractor of this approach is the burden it puts on function authors